tadmccorkle/markdown.nvim/README.md

 - #### Reset numbering

-  The `:MDResetListNumbering` command resets the numbering of all ordered lists in the current buffer.
+  The `:MDResetListNumbering` command resets the numbering of all ordered lists in the current buffer (normal mode) or under the current visual selection (visual mode).

 - #### Toggle tasks